Marcus Chin: Career

 Chin joined the Singapore Broadcasting Corporation during the 1970s.
 During the 1990s, he was mainly known for starring in comedic roles in the long-running Comedy Nite (搞笑行动) and various shows alongside Jack Neo, Moses Lim, Mark Lee, Henry Thia, John Cheng and Jimmy Nah.

 Chin left J-Team with one year remaining on his 10-year contract after he separated with his wife, Murong Ying, to be with then-girlfriend, Eileen Cheah.

-Besides acting and singing, Chin works as a deejay on Love 97.2FM.
+Besides acting and singing, Chin works as a deejay on Love 97.2FM, take break in 2025 due to his health.

 At the Star Awards 2018, he was nominated for Best Supporting Actor for the drama, Have A Little Faith.

 In May 2021, Chin and actress-host Kate Pang opened a Sichuan restaurant named Tian Tian You Yu at 111 Somerset, and later a second outlet located along East Coast Road area.

 In April 2023, Chin renewed his contract with Mark Lee's King Kong Media Production.
 Having signed to the company since its inauguration in 2017 and acknowledging their good working relationship, Chin remarked that it will be a "lifetime" contract.

 From 2021 to 2025, Chin won the Star Awards for Top 10 Most Popular Male Artistes.